Masala Herb

 You will take about 15 minutes to prep your pork meat.

-The browning of the meat over the stove takes about 5 minutes.
+The browning of the meat over the stove in the dutch oven takes about 5 minutes.

-The pork loin roast with potatoes will cook for altogether 70 minutes in the oven.
+The pork loin roast with potatoes will cook for altogether 70 minutes in the same dutch oven at a fixed oven temperature.

 The TOTAL pork roast cooking time with cooking on the stove and in the oven is 75 minutes, 1 hour 15 minutes.